Working with dates

 TimelineJS can pull in media from a variety of sources and has built-in support for Twitter, Instagram, Flickr, Google Maps, DropBox, DocumentCloud, Wikipedia, SoundCloud, Storify, iframes, major video sites (YouTube, Vimeo, etc.) and more.
 Read more about the media types TimelineJS works with.

 You have the option to add media to your slides in columns L-O. Under the Media column (L) enter the link (URL) to the media you wish to display.
 TimelineJS supports multiple media types.
 In the next column (M), you can credit the media's original source, and in column N you can include a short caption.
+As with the text and headline, you may use basic HTML for formatting and linking in the credit and caption (M and N) columns.

 If TimelineJS doesn't support the media type you want on your slide, you can often make do by entering